Creating Model Configurations

 [...]

 The offset (Off) is specified in bits (hexadecimal).
-To convert the bit offset into a byte offset and bit position, we open python or ipython and divide the offset by 8, then take the modulo 8:
+To convert the bit offset into a byte offset and bit position, we open python or ipython and divide the bit offset by 8 to obtain the byte offset, and use modulo 8 to determine the bit position:

 ~ > python